 How wide is the dock slip you plan to use?
 You need to make sure the boat lift you buy is wide enough to accommodate it.
 If you choose the wrong sized boat lift, you risk damaging both the boat and the dock.
 Furthermore, it may not even work at all.

 Pontoon boats come in varying sizes and weights.
 Each boat lift has different weight capacities, and the one you buy needs to be able to handle the weight of your vessel, both when dry and fully loaded.

-The length of the boat MUST be factored in order to best align the center of the boat’s gravity with the center of gravity of your boat lift.
+Length of the boat MUST be factored in order to best align the center of the boat’s gravity with the center of gravity of your boat lift.
 By doing this you are using leverage to maximize the lift’s capacity and minimizing the strain on the dock.

 Buy Your Lift from the Experts

 You need the best lift systems for your pontoon or Tritoon boat.
 Instead of searching aimlessly for “pontoon boat lifts for sale near me,” let our team at LOTO Lift lead you in the right direction.
 We are the local leader when it comes to fitting lifts for all types of boats, including pontoons and Tritoons.
 When you need the strongest, most durable boat lift on the market, you can trust our expert advice.
 Get in touch with us to pick out the one that’s best suited for your pontoon boat.